mergen-sergio/DBest/tutorial/using-joins.md

 ### **Example: Equi-join**

 The image below demonstrates an equi-join between the `movie` and `movie_cast` data nodes using the **Nested Loop Join** algorithm.
-In this example, a single term is defined, comparing the `movie_id` column from both sides.
-However, more terms could be added if necessary.
+In this example, the configuration window defines a single term, comparing the `movie_id` column from both sides.
+More terms could be added if necessary.

 ![Equi-join Example](assets/images/equi-join.png)